santifa/rustea/README.md

 # rustea

 `rustea` is a small cli tool for handling configuration and script files.
-Thus, it shall be simple to pull or deploy configurations directly from a Gitea instance or push configurations to it.
+Thus, it shall be simple to pull or push configurations directly from a Gitea instance.
 It doesn't aim to replace full-fledged configuration management system.
 If your looking for such an approach use a tool like Ansible or Chef or something else like that.

 ## Overview